History of Nerf Guns: What Is NERF and Who Invented the First Nerf Gun

 What matters most is that Nerf guns, just like laser tag guns, are awesome toys for both kids and adults.
 Nerf blasters are ever growing in popularity with new models and series coming out frequently.
-A lot of new Nerf blasters have already been released in 2017 and there are still more to come so stay tuned!
+A lot of new Nerf blasters have already been released in 2017 and there are still more to come in 2018 so stay tuned!

 What we like about Nerf blasters is that they have been able to remain so popular in the last 10 years, despite the rise of mobile phones, social media and high-tech computer games.
 Let’s face it, it’s so much more fun to shoot each other with foam than to sit behind a computer screen and not move at all.